 Provincial Credit Union

 Provincial Credit Union is a credit union located in PE.
 It was founded in 2021 through the merger of Évangéline-Central, Malpeque Bay and Provincial and Tignish.
-It serves Charlottetown, Stratford, Montague, Stella Maris.
+It primarily serves Charlottetown, Stratford, Montague and Stella Maris.

 Provincial Credit Union logo